nhodang99/TraceTerminalPlus/README.md

 ## To do list
 - Copy features is not working
+- Custom highlights
+- Searching
 - Connect to remote host only, serial host only
-- Searching